 The 27th Special Operations Group, located at Cannon Air Force Base, New Mexico, is one of four groups assigned to the 27th Special Operations Wing.
 The group accomplishes global special operations taskings as an Air Force component member of the United States Special Operations Command.

-It conducts infiltration/exfiltration, combat support, tilt-rotor operations, helicopter aerial refueling, close air support, unmanned aerial vehicle operations, non-standard aviation, and other special missions.
-It directs the deployment, employment, training, and planning for squadrons that operate the AC-130W, MC-130J, CV-22B, U-28A, MQ-9 and provides operational support to flying operations.
+The 27 SOG conducts infiltration/exfiltration, combat support, tilt-rotor operations, helicopter aerial refueling, close air support, unmanned aerial vehicle operations, non-standard aviation, and other special missions.
+The group directs the deployment, employment, training, and planning for Cannon's operational and operational support squadrons.

 Throughout the last 68 years, the 27th designation has been assigned to several groups and wings at a myriad of locations.
 The 27th was organized as a fighter wing in August 1947, at Kearney Airfield, Nebraska.
 Later, in February 1958, in a move to preserve the heritage of the 27th, Air Force leadership transferred the designation to Cannon, replacing the 312th Wing.